-Atopic dermatitis (AD) is a chronic inflammatory and relapsing cutaneous disease characterized by pruritus, cutaneous inflammation, and transepidermal water loss (Krakowski 2008).
-The incidence of AD in industrialized nations has increased by 2- to 3-fold over 30 years– it is estimated to affect between 15% and 30% of children in industrialized nations and up to 10% of adults (Bieber 2010; Silverberg 2013).
-The economic burden associated with AD is significant, with direct health care costs and indirect costs, such as those associated with missed work, estimated at $1000 per patient annually in the United States, and total estimated annual costs of $5.297 billion in 2015 (Drucker 2017; Mallett 2007).
+Atopic dermatitis (AD) is a chronic inflammatory and relapsing cutaneous disease characterized by pruritus, cutaneous inflammation, and transepidermal water loss.
+The incidence of AD in industrialized nations has increased by 2- to 3-fold over a 30-year span, and it is estimated to affect between 15% and 30% of children in industrialized nations.
+Although most children with AD will “outgrow” the disease, AD has additionally been reported to affect up to 10% of adults, and recent research suggests that AD is under-recognized in this group.

 In support of improving patient care, this activity will be planned and implemented by the Annenberg Center for Health Sciences at Eisenhower and LiVDerm. the Annenberg Center for Health Sciences at Eisenhower is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Annenberg designates the hands-on workshop for a maximum of 3.0 AMA PRA Category 1 Credit™, 3.0 ANCC credit, and 3 ACPE credit.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.